Compliance With Standards Governing

 Office of the Inspector General

 The Office of the Inspector General, Audit Division, is conducting an audit of the Convicted Offender DNA Sample Backlog Reduction Program (Program), administered by the National Institute of Justice (NIJ).
-In conjunction with that effort, we have completed an audit of Myriad Genetic Laboratories, Inc., a private laboratory providing contracted DNA analysis services for several Program grantees, for compliance with standards that govern those services.
+In conjunction with that effort, we have completed an audit of ReliaGene Technologies, Inc. (ReliaGene), a private laboratory providing contracted DNA analysis services for Program grantees, for compliance with standards that govern those services.

 Scope and Methodology

-We conducted our audit in accordance with Government Auditing Standards and included such tests as were considered necessary to accomplish the audit objectives.
-Our audit of Myriad Genetic Laboratories, Inc. (Myriad) generally covered the 2-year period preceding our fieldwork conducted in June 2001.
+We conducted our audit in accordance with Government Auditing Standards and included such tests as were considered necessary to accomplish the audit objective.
+Our audit of ReliaGene generally covered the 2-year period preceding our fieldwork conducted in August 2001.
 See Appendix I for a detailed description of our audit scope and methodology.

-The overall objective of the audit was to assess Myriad's compliance with standards governing their DNA analysis contracts with Program grantees, namely the Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories, (QAS) effective April 1, 1999.
+The overall objective of the audit was to assess ReliaGene's compliance with standards governing their DNA analysis contracts with Program grantees, namely the Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories (Offender QAS), effective April 1, 1999.
 See Appendix II for further details concerning our audit criteria.

 We considered 130 elements 1 of the Offender QAS.
-2 We found that Myriad complied with the Offender QAS except for two areas of noncompliance described below.
+We found that ReliaGene complied with the Offender QAS except for one area of noncompliance described on the following page.

 Offender Standard 10.2 states that a laboratory shall identify critical equipment and shall have a documented program for calibration of instruments and equipment.
-Although Myriad complied with this standard by identifying critical equipment and by having a documented calibration program, we determined that Myriad had not followed that calibration program for 1 of the 10 critical equipment items we reviewed.
-The item, a balance, was not calibrated between November 1999 and June 2001, a span of 19 months, during which three semi-annual calibrations were supposed to have been performed.
+Although ReliaGene complied with this standard by identifying critical equipment and by having a documented calibration program, ReliaGene staff did not comply with their own calibration program for 1 of the 10 equipment items reviewed.
+ReliaGene's calibration program requires that the Omega Temperature Verification System be calibrated annually.
+Documents reviewed indicated that the system was placed into service on July 22, 1999.
+However, no calibrations subsequent to the initial calibration were performed until August 22, 2001, the date our audit revealed the deficiency.
+This was a span of 25 months.

-We recommend that the Director of the National Institute of Justice, through the Program grantees contracting with Myriad, ensure that:
+We recommend that the Director of the National Institute of Justice, through the Program grantees contracting with ReliaGene, ensure that:

-Views Of Responsible Officials During the audit and at the exit conference, we solicited comments on our audit findings and recommendations from Myriad management and other personnel.
-These comments have been incorporated above in the details of each finding.
+During the audit and at the exit conference, we solicited comments on our audit finding, the recommendation, and the other reportable matter from ReliaGene management.
+Their comments have been incorporated in the preceding details of these sections.

 SCOPE AND METHODOLOGY

 We conducted our audit in accordance with Government Auditing Standards and included such tests as were considered necessary to accomplish the audit objective.
-Our audit generally covered the period between June 1999 and June 2001, with certain issues of compliance applicable only to the time period during which Myriad was contracting with Program clients (beginning approximately August 2000).
-Also, our audit was limited to sections of Myriad involved in the analysis of Combined DNA Index System (CODIS) DNA samples for Program clients.
+Our audit generally covered the period between August 1999 and August 2001, with certain issues of compliance applicable only to the time period during which ReliaGene was contracting with Program clients (beginning approximately August 2000).
+Also, our audit was limited to sections of ReliaGene involved in the analysis of Combined DNA Index System (CODIS) DNA samples for Program clients.
 To accomplish the audit objective, we: